AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/administering/generic.md

     * **Source**

-      The file you want imported; you can use the browser to select a file.
+      The file that you want to import; you can use the browser to select a file.

     * **Incremental Import**